museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.6.4 =
+ * Bug Fix: Fixed issue that reported invalid counts for host and user lockouts in the daily digest email.
+ * Bug Fix: Fixed issue that caused the daily digest email to be sent every day, even if no lockouts occurred and no file changes were found.
+ * Bug Fix: Fixed issue that could prevent saving of File Change settings, resulting in an error messages of "A validation function for file-change received data that did not have the required entry for latest_changes."
+ * Bug Fix: Fixed iThemes Security Pro logo appearing in daily digest emails.

 = 5.6.3 =
  * Bug Fix: Removed the "Wget" user agent from the Hack Repair blacklist as it can block wp-cron jobs on some hosts.